nexmo-se/dg-oai-11l-connector/README.md

 **or** instead update and use **your existing Voice API application** to connect voice calls via [WebSockets](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) to this Connector Application.

-### Hosted deployment on Vonage Cloud Runtime

-You may deploy this Connector application on Vonage's serverless infrastructure [Vonage Cloud Runtime](https://developer.vonage.com/en/vonage-cloud-runtime/overview) (VCR).

-WIP - Instructions will be added here.
-Sorry for the delay.